qaul/qaul.net/docs/qaul/flutter/raspberry.md

-# Build qaul.net for Raspberry Pi
+# Build qaul for Raspberry Pi

-qaul.net cannot be built on raspberry pi directly, as the protobuf compiler does not run on ARM.
+qaul cannot be built on raspberry pi directly, as the protobuf compiler does not run on ARM.
-To build qaul.net for Raspberry Pi's ARM architecture, you can cross-compile it on your development machine and transfer the binaries to the raspberry pi.
+To build qaul for Raspberry Pi's ARM architecture, you can cross-compile it on your development machine and transfer the binaries to the raspberry pi.